ktoso/rx-wiki/Writing-operators-for-2.0.md

 }
 ```

 You may recognize that implementing operators via extension or lifting looks quite similar.
-In both cases, one usually implements a `Subscriber` (`Observer`, etc) that takes a downstream `Subscriber`, implements the business logic in the `onXXX` methods and somehow (manually or as part of `lift()`'s lifecycle) gets subscribed to an upstream source.
+In both cases, one usually implements a `FlowableSubscriber` (`Observer`, etc) that takes a downstream `Subscriber`, implements the business logic in the `onXXX` methods and somehow (manually or as part of `lift()`'s lifecycle) gets subscribed to an upstream source.

 The benefit of applying the Reactive-Streams design to all base reactive types is that each consumer type is now an interface and can be applied to operators that have to extend some class.
 This was a pain in 1.x because `Subscriber` and `SingleSubscriber` are classes themselves, plus `Subscriber.request()` is a protected-final method and an operator's `Subscriber` can't implement the `Producer` interface at the same time.
 In 2.x there is no such problem and one can have both `Subscriber`, `Subscription` or even `Observer` together in the same consumer type.